mickem/nscp/docs/docs/tutorial/index.md

 ## Communication

-As we stated initially NSClient++ by itself is not very usefull.
+As we stated initially NSClient++ by itself is not very useful.
 Thus you need to enable some form of communication with your central server.

 ### Choosing a transport/protocol